Coal & Allied

 Coal & Allied is an Australia coal mining company.
-Operating mines in the Hunter Region, it is a subsidiary of Yancoal.
+Operating mines in the Hunter Valley, it is a subsidiary of Yancoal.

 History

 Coal & Allied was formed in 1960 when Caledonian Collieries and J & A Brown & Abermain-Seaham Collieries merged.
 Howard Smith owned 50%.

 In December 2011, Rio Tinto Coal Australia took full ownership with Coal & Allied delisted from the Australian Securities Exchange.
 In September 2017, Coal & Allied was sold by Rio Tinto to Yancoal.